 There are many ways you can maximize your tax deductions and ultimately reduce the amount of taxes you pay by April 15th.
 However, you must get started now, because most strategies have to be completed by year-end in order to affect your return next year.
 One effective way you can save taxes is through charitable giving.
-Not only does it feel good to give, but you can also benefit from receiving a tax deduction.
+Not only does it feel good to give, but you can also benefit from receiving a tax deduction in years you are not taking the standard deduction, currently $12,000 for single filers, $24,000 for married couples filing a joint return.
 It’s a win-win.

 There are several ways you can donate to a charity:

 - Appreciated stock or real estate

 - Your time (only deductible if it incurs expenses)

 Whether you are donating bags of old clothes to Goodwill or writing a check to a local non-profit, your charitable act could reap great tax benefits for you.
 For example, let’s say you donated $1,000 worth of clothes and household items to your local thrift shop—if you’re in the 22% tax bracket, that could mean $220 in tax savings to you.

 If you donate a considerable amount to charity, there are some additional tax-efficient strategies you may want to consider: